 - High school teachers guide, support and mentor teenagers as they prepare to transition to adult life.
 Their work can help make a positive impact on the lives of others at a pivotal time in their lives.

 - Human resources managers help develop strategies that encourage businesses to remain committed to corporate social responsibility practices.
 They also help craft internal policies that promote a positive corporate culture.

 - Educational consultants help schools, teachers and parents develop educational strategies that optimize a student’s learning opportunities.
 Their work can help promote an improved sense of educational equity in underserved or underprivileged communities.

 How an Online MSW Can Help Social Workers Expand Their Career Opportunities

-Alongside traditional social work jobs, this online master’s degree program can help prepare you for alternative roles at community organizations, for-profit companies and government agencies that involve health education, research, advocacy and policy analysis.
+Alongside traditional social work jobs, our online master’s program can help prepare you for alternative roles at community organizations, for-profit companies and government agencies that involve health education, research, advocacy and policy analysis.